Som-Energia/somenergia-opendata/README.md

     Contracts aggregated by state at a given date

 - `/map/contracts/by/state/monthly`
-    Gif animation with contracts by state every available month
+    Animation with contracts by state every available month

 - `/map/contracts/by/ccaa/yearly`
-    Gif animation with contracts aggregated by CCAA every available year
+    Animation with contracts aggregated by CCAA every available year

 - `/map/contracts/by/state/monthly/from/2018-02-01`
-    Gif animation with contracts aggregated by state every month from a date
+    Animation with contracts aggregated by state every month from a date

 - `/map/contracts/by/state/monthly/from/2018-02-03/to/2018-05-01`
-    Gif animation with contracts aggregated by state every month from a date until a date
+    Animation with contracts aggregated by state every month from a date until a date

 - `/map/contracts/by/state/monthly/to/2018-05-01`
-    Gif animation with contracts aggregated by state every month until a date
+    Animation with contracts aggregated by state every month until a date

 ### Discovery